sergey-savelyev/MCTaskManagerAssignment/README.md

 ## IN PROGRESS

-**Curently working on some optimizations and bringing dynamodb to a stable state**
+**Curently working on some optimizations and bringing dynamodb to a stable state: batching some requests and reconsidering the schema**

 Stay tuned!